gaseri/website/docs/en/tutorials/gromacs/6-tpi/index.md

 author: Wes Barnett, Vedran Miletić
 ---

-# GROMACS Tutorial 6 -- Excess Chemical Potential of Methane using Test Particle Insertion
+# GROMACS tutorial 6: Excess chemical potential of methane using test particle insertion

 In this tutorial, we'll be using test particle insertion (TPI) to calculate the excess chemical potential of methane solvation in water.
 Most users are unaware that